 Sometimes the consideration for your dutiable transaction can change after it’s assessed for transfer duty.
-For example, the consideration for the purchase of a house is increased by agreement when furniture is included in the contract.
+For example, the price you paid for the purchase of a house is increased by agreement when furniture is included in the contract.

 This can also occur when GST is applied to the consideration.
 Generally, duty is imposed on GST-inclusive amounts.
 A reassessment may be required where GST forms part of the consideration but duty has been calculated on the GST-exclusive amount only.

-Read the public ruling on transfer duty on dutiable transactions subject to GST (DA011.1) for more information.
+Read the public ruling on dutiable transactions subject to GST (DA011.1) for more information.

-If the consideration of your transaction has changed, you should lodge the original stamped documents and written evidence of the new consideration for reassessment.
+Lodge the original stamped documents and written evidence of the new amount for reassessment.

 Cancelled agreements and transfers

-We may reassess a cancelled agreement (contract) or transfer to refund the transfer duty paid if the following conditions are met.
+We may reassess a cancelled agreement (contract) or transfer to refund duty you paid us if the following conditions are met.

 A cancelled agreement exemption applies when particular circumstances end an agreement between parties and there is no resale agreement.